pyinstaller/pyinstaller/doc/source/Manual.rst

 Encrypting Python Bytecode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+To encrypt the Python bytecode modules stored in the bundle,
-Python bytecode can be encrypted by specifying the ``--key`` argument on
+pass the ``--key=``\ *key-string*  argument on
 the command line.

 For this to work, you must have the PyCrypto_
 module installed.
+The *key-string* is a string of 16 characters which is used to
+encrypt each file of Python byte-code before it is stored in
+the archive inside the executable file.

 Supporting Multiple Platforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~